 Physical Therapy is a health profession that assesses and provides treatment to individuals to develop, maintain, and restore maximum movement and function throughout life.
 It can be restorative after a major injury, habilitative for those who are developmentally delayed, and preventative for those experiencing a decline in ability.

 For more information about being a Physical Therapist, please visit American Physical Therapy Association (APTA).

-The faculty of the UNC Division of Physical Therapy are committed to developing graduates who are effective communicators, critical thinkers, and skilled at integrating evidence into practice.
-Graduates demonstrate excellence in diagnosis, intervention, consultation, teaching and administration, and are effective at working with patients across the lifespan and the continuum of care.
-Our educational focus is on preparing clinicians as skilled, direct-access ready physical therapists with a broad background upon which they may later choose to develop expertise as a specialist.
-In addition, our graduates gain an appreciation for a life-long career commitment and professional development for integration with other health care disciplines and for community service.
+The faculty of the UNC Division of Physical Therapy are committed to developing a diverse group of graduates who are movement experts and effective leaders, communicators, and critical thinkers skilled at integrating evidence into practice.
+Graduates demonstrate excellence in diagnosis, intervention, teaching, interprofessional collaboration, and administration and are effective at working with patients across communities, the lifespan and continuums of care.
+Our educational focus is to prepare clinicians as skilled physical therapists with a broad background from which they may later choose to develop expertise as specialists.
+In addition, our graduates gain an appreciation for life-long professional development and serve as resources and advocates to meet the health needs of their communities.

 The Doctor of Physical Therapy program at the University of North Carolina at Chapel Hill is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.

 If needing to contact the program/institution directly, please call 919-966-4708 or email firstname.lastname@example.org.

 Institutional and Professional Licensure Disclosures for Enrolled and Prospective Students